Calculating and applying Health Star Ratings

 It's easy to use a Health Star Rating on your food product.
 You don’t need to register – just calculate your product’s star rating and prepare the label.

-Before you start, read the Guide for industry to the Health Star Rating Calculator which provides:
+Before you start, read the Health Star Rating system calculator and style guide which provides:

 - detailed information about how the Health Star Rating is calculated